Shopify/quilt/packages/react-async/README.md

 These module IDs can be looked up in the manifest created by `@shopify/async`’s Webpack plugin.
 If you are using [`sewing-kit-koa`](../sewing-kit-koa), you can follow the instructions from that package to automatically collect the required JavaScript and CSS bundles.

+#### `useAsyncAsset()`

+Other libraries may need to register an async asset as being used.
+If those libraries are implemented as components and use the `Async` component from this library, this will automatically be performed when the `id` prop is passed.
+However, libraries implementing their feature as hooks need to explicitly register their async asset as being used.
+To do so, you can use the `useAsyncAsset` hook, which accepts an optional ID and registers that ID as used.

 ### `createAsyncContext()`

 Most of the time, it makes sense to split your application along component boundaries.
 However, you may also have a reason to split off a part of your app that is not a component.
 To accomplish this, `react-async` provides a `createAsyncContext()` function.
 This function also takes an object with a `load` property that is a promise for the value you are splitting.
 The returned object mimics the shape of `React.createContext()`, except that the `Provider` component does not need a value supplied: